KyleMyers001/Todo/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.1.

-A task management application developed in angular.
+A task management application developed in Angular.
 The project is a work in progress.

 ![alt text](https://github.com/KyleMyers001/Todo/blob/master/screenshots/Screenshot1.png)